Diffusion through complex confining environments: fluctuating triply periodic minimal surfaces: Results

 We extend this comparison to different radii of the particle.
-In Fig.~\ref{fig:diffusivity} we show the long time diffusion coefficient, defined by $D=\lim_{t\to\infty}\langle \mathbf{r}^2\rangle/6t$.
-It is obtained from a least squares fit to the MSD in the interval $t=10000$ to $t=50000$.
-Enhanced diffusion through interactions between particle and membrane is most pronounced for our intermediate radius.
-There is no significant difference between the dynamics with and without this coupling at $l=6$.
-A reason for this may be that the confinement is not strong enough in this case, as many of the pores are frequently opened much wider than the particle size.
-For large particles ($l=8$) the difference between the different dynamics in our observation is likewise not as pronounced as for $l=7$.
-One reason may be found with the comparatively high uncertainty in measurement, as only very few passings through the pores occur for large particles.
+In Fig.~\ref{fig:diffusivity}, we show the long-time diffusion coefficient, defined by $D=\lim_{t\to\infty}\langle \mathbf{r}^2\rangle/6t$.
+It is obtained from a least-squares fit to the MSD in the interval $t=20000$ to $t=100000$.
+With increasing size of the diffusing object, the decrease of the diffusion coefficient for a frozen membrane becomes larger.
+A conceivable reason refers to the confinement that is stronger for particles with larger radius, which increases the importance of fluctuation events to open the pores for passage.